Selvaraj-Sathish/terraform-series/01-IAC/VPC-terraform.md

 In this exercise, we will walk through the process of creating a basic infrastructure on AWS using Terraform, an open-source Infrastructure as Code (IaC) tool.
 Specifically, we'll create a Virtual Private Cloud (VPC) with two subnets, a public and a private one.
 We will also create an Internet gateway and a route table, which will be associated with our public subnet.
 This setup mimics a typical cloud infrastructure configuration, separating resources into public and private subnets for improved security and control.

-## Desired Outcome

-If you wish to give it a shot before looking into the detailed step-by-step and the solution videos, here is an overview of what the created solution should deploy:

-1. A VPC with a CIDR block of `192.168.0.0/16`.
-2. One public subnet with a CIDR block of `192.168.1.0/24`.
-3. One private subnet with a CIDR block of `192.168.2.0/24`.
-4. One Internet Gateway.
-5. One public route table with a route to the Internet Gateway, and the correct association between the public subnet and the public route table.

 ### Useful Resources